the-last-book-on-mlops/the-last-book-on-mlops/README.md

 print("Say hello to our trio of authors: two curious humans and an Artificial Intelligence, all equally passionate about the fascinating world of MLOps!")
 ```

-Hold on 🖐️ That was ChatGPT getting ahead of itself!
+Hold on 🖐️ that was ChatGPT getting ahead of itself!

 ## Who are we 🥚🐣